pingcap/docs/best-practice-on-public-cloud.md

 - TiDB: Takes the TiDB node offline by cordoning it and deleting the TiDB pod.
 This assumes that the node pool of the TiDB instance is set to auto-scale and dedicated to TiDB.
 Other pods running on the node might experience interruptions, and the cordoned node is expected to be reclaimed by the auto-scaler.
 - TiKV: Ecivts leaders on the affected TiKV store during maintenance.
-- PD: Resigns a leader if the current PD instance is the PD leader
+- PD: Resigns a leader if the current PD instance is the PD leader.

 It is important to note that this watching script is specifically designed for TiDB clusters deployed using the [TiDB Operator](https://docs.pingcap.com/tidb-in-kubernetes/dev/tidb-operator-overview), which offers enhanced management functionalities for TiDB in Kubernetes environments.